stonepros/stone/doc/mgr/restful.rst

 -------------

 Please note that *restful* will *only* start on the manager which is active at that moment.
-Query the Ceph cluster status to see which manager is active (e.g., ``ceph mgr dump``).
+Query the Stone cluster status to see which manager is active (e.g., ``stone mgr dump``).
 In order to make the API available via a consistent URL regardless of which manager daemon is currently active, you may want to set up a load balancer front-end to direct traffic to whichever manager endpoint is